Getting your Trinity Audio player ready...

 Before he left for college, he performed regularly at area venues.
 Although his focus has long been jazz, he also honed his classical chops as principal clarinet with the Peninsula Youth Orchestra.

 In recent years, local audiences may have heard him playing with Nathan’s Fearless Five, the band he founded that was made up of fellow students, as well as soloing with other local jazz groups.
-Nathan’s Fearless Five frequently played gigs at the Old Skool Cafe in San Francisco, and on the Peninsula, at Palo Alto’s Rinconada Library, and other venues like The Tavern in Belmont.
+Nathan’s Fearless Five frequently played gigs at the Old Skool Cafe in San Francisco and on the Peninsula at Palo Alto’s Rinconada Library and other venues like The Tavern in Belmont.

-Bay Area audiences can also catch Tokunaga performing the Duke Ellington Nutcracker Dec.
-20 in Healdsburg with the Marcus Shelby Orchestra.
-Later in the month, he’ll be flying out to the Lindy Focus big band and swing festival in Asheville, North Carolina.
+The day before the library show, Tokunaga also performed Duke Ellington’s “Nutcracker Suite” in Healdsburg with the Marcus Shelby Orchestra.
+But his time back in the Bay Area will be brief, as he’ll be flying out well before New Year’s to play at the Lindy Focus big band and swing festival in Asheville, North Carolina.

 As a college freshman, he’s already working with and learning from some big names in jazz.